UPPMAX/HPC-python/docs/day1/interactive.rst

       Run the second Python example script, `add2.py`, in an interactive session, on all cores.

-   .. tab:: HPC2N and UPPMAX
+   .. tab:: HPC2N, UPPMAX, LUNARC, NSC

       Run the script using ``srun``: